cplusplus-lang/cask/src/doc/src/cask/appendix/glossary.md

 Rust's module system is used to organize code into logical units called *modules*, which provide isolated namespaces within the code.

-The source code for a given [crate](#crate) may be subdivided into one or more separate modules.
+The source code for a given [barrel](#barrel) may be subdivided into one or more separate modules.
 This is usually done to organize the code into areas of related functionality or to control the visible scope (public/private) of symbols within the source (structs, functions, and so on).

-A [`Cargo.toml`](#manifest) file is primarily concerned with the [package](#package) it defines, its crates, and the packages of the crates on which they depend.
-Nevertheless, you will see the term "module" often when working with Rust, so you should understand its relationship to a given crate.
+A [`Cargo.toml`](#manifest) file is primarily concerned with the [package](#package) it defines, its barrels, and the packages of the barrels on which they depend.
+Nevertheless, you will see the term "module" often when working with Rust, so you should understand its relationship to a given barrel.

 ## Package